¶¶ÒùÊÓƵ

 • Youth 7 (Y7)

 Although G7 Summits and ministerial meetings are highlights of any G7 presidency, the G7 is active year-round.
 G7 Leaders and Ministers convene additional meetings as needed to address emergent global crises or other acute international challenges.
 G7 expert and working groups meet throughout the year, often to move forward commitments made at high-level G7 meetings.
+In 2018, Canada established the G7 Gender Equality Advisory Council (GEAC) as an independent advisory body to advance gender equality in the G7 and globally.
 Canadian officials also engage civil society stakeholders year-round in order to inform and support Canada’s participation in the G7.

 Declarations and statements